adhaamehab/textblob-ar/README.rst

 Based on `gensim <https://radimrehurek.com/gensim>`_ and `Fasttext <https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md>`_  pretrained word2vec model

-The procedure used in calculating similarity is calculating the mean feature vector for each sentence.
+The procedure used in calculating similarity is calculating mean feature vector for each sentence.
 Then calculate the cosine distance between those two vectors.